 (iv) to yield up goods or chattels or any document, muniment of title, or security,

-in respect of which he is or expects to be sued by 2 or more parties (called the claimants) making adverse claims; or
+in respect of which he is or expects to be sued by 2 or more parties (called the claimants) making adverse claims.

-(b) where the applicant is the sheriff or other officer charged with the execution of process under the authority of the Court, and claim is made to any land, goods, chattels, or money taken or intended to be taken in execution, or to the proceeds or value of any such land, goods, or chattels by any person other than the person against whom the process is issued.
+[(b) deleted]

+[Rule 1 amended in Gazette 21 Feb 2007 p.
+536.]

 2. Mode of application

 (1) An application for relief under this Order must be made by originating summons unless made in a pending action, in which case it must be made by summons in the action.